Travel spots in Lithuania

 Palanga Church, Palanga Parish Church

-Neo-Gothic axis of central Palanga
+Neo-Gothic landmark of central Palanga

 From a wooden church to the present sanctuary

-The design was prepared by Swedish architect K. E. Strandmann, who also designed other Neo-Gothic churches in Lithuania.
-Construction began in 1896, the cornerstone was blessed on August 22, 1899, the walls and tower were built in 1901-1905, and the church was consecrated on October 12, 1906.
+The design was prepared by the Liepāja-born Swedish architect Karl Eduard Strandmann, who also designed other Neo-Gothic churches in Lithuania.
+Construction began in 1896, the cornerstone was blessed on 22 August 1899, the walls and tower were built in 1901-1905, and the church was consecrated on 12 October 1906; the fence and gates were completed in 1911.

 Brick, stone, and Tiškevičiai support

 Bricks were fired in a special brickyard built at Vilimiškė, and some were brought from the Klaipėda Region.
-The official history mentions more than 20 different brick profiles, so the building is worth looking at up close.
-Its Neo-Gothic effect comes not only from the silhouette, but also from material craft.
+The official history mentions more than 20 different brick profiles, so the building is worth looking at up close - its Neo-Gothic effect comes not only from the silhouette but also from material craft.

 Visiting with respect